 The M.S. degree in Criminal Justice and Criminology (CJC) offers coursework that emphasizes policy analysis of criminal justice and criminology issues.
 The M.S. in CJC prepares those seeking appropriate study and academic credentials to qualify for management and administrative positions in justice-related agencies.
 The degree may also serve as preparation for advanced study in criminology and criminal justice at the doctoral level.

 The minimum admission requirements for entrance into the M.S. in CJC program include the following:

-- Completed an undergraduate degree, from an accredited university or college, with coursework in the socio-behavioral sciences sufficient to prepare for graduate-level study in the criminal justice and criminology field.
+- Completed an undergraduate degree, from an accredited university or college, preferably with coursework in the socio-behavioral sciences sufficient to prepare for graduate-level study in the criminal justice and criminology field.

 - Achieved a minimum cumulative GPA of 3.0 in all undergraduate work.

-- Two letters of recommendation: Applicants should ask at least two individuals to provide references on their behalf using the MS Letter of Recommendation form.
-Please note that references may also include a written letter of reference, that speaks to the applicant's scholastic aptitude, and their level of preparation for graduate-level education.
-References should be provided by individuals who are not related to the applicant, and ideally will come from individuals who have direct knowledge of the applicant's academic credentials and preparedness, and describe the applicant's scholastic aptitude and their level of preparation for graduate-level education.
+- Two letters of recommendation: Applicants should provide contact info for at least two individuals who have agreed to provide references on their behalf.
+Letter writers will be asked to submit these electronically.
+References should be provided by individuals who are not related to the applicant, ideally will come from individuals who have direct knowledge of the applicant's academic credentials and preparedness, and describe the applicant's scholastic aptitude and their level of preparation for graduate-level education.

 The application process is competitive.
 Satisfaction of the minimum criteria stated above does not guarantee admission to the graduate program of study.
 Students are admitted according to their rank in the applicant pool and consideration of the adequacy of departmental resources.
 Students who do not meet admission requirements, but who otherwise may show promise for graduate work, may be admitted provisionally to the program.
 Provisional admission means deficiencies must be corrected before a student is fully admitted as a degree-seeking student in the M.S. in CJC program.
 Typical deficiencies include a need to take undergraduate coursework to prepare for graduate study in this program, or to demonstrate scholastic ability in graduate-level courses.